mqtthiqs/at-doc/docs/atelier/modulation.md

 ## Polyadic modulation

-In Atelier, all modulations are _polyadic_: if a modulator is connected to several destination parameters, each destination gets its own independent modulation engine.
+In _Atelier_, all modulations are _polyadic_: if a modulator is connected to several destination parameters, each destination gets its own independent modulation engine.
 Each of these modulations, while sharing the modulator's parameters (speed, amplitude etc.), can have its own internal phase, random state etc.

 Try connecting the same modulator, say, an [_Agitation_](../modules/agitation.md), to two different parameters: the two parameters will be agitated differently.
 Changing, say, the agitation's frequency will act on the two parameters, but the random trajectories of each modulations will stay independent.